 Please note: The fund closes for undergraduate applications at 17:00 on Friday 21 June 2019.
 Postgraduates may continue to apply over the summer.

 You will be notified via your university email account that your application has been received.

 A member of Funding, Graduation & Awards may contact you to ask for clarification or for further evidence to allow you application to be processed.

 You will receive a decision on your application within four weeks of the application being considered complete.

 For advice on completing your application form or on managing financial difficulties, please contact the GuildAdvice in the Guild of Students or contact the Counselling and Wellbeing team.

-If you have any queries about the Student Hardship Fund, please refer to the SSF Regulations 2017-18 (PDF - 553KB) for further details.
+If you have any queries about the Student Support Fund, please refer to the SSF Regulations 2018-19 (PDF - 557KB) for further details.
 If you are unable to find the answer to your question, then please contact Funding, Graduation & Awards.